a-maze-d/fledex/README.md

 <img alt="Fledex" src="assets/fledex_logo.svg" width=100/>

-Fledex is a small [Elixir](https://elixir-lang.org/) library It really is intended for educational purposes.
+Fledex is a small [Elixir](https://elixir-lang.org/) library primarily intended for educational purposes.
 It is written for a RaspberryPi Zero W running [Nerves](https://nerves-project.org/) especially with a [Nerves-Livebook](https://hexdocs.pm/nerves/getting-started.html#nerves-livebook), but you could use it without Nerves or Livebook.

 The intent of the library is to simplify the programming of a programmable LED strip (currently based on a [WS2801 chip](https://cdn-shop.adafruit.com/datasheets/WS2801.pdf)) and thereby to make it accessible even for kids.

-The idea is to introduce similarly easy concepts for the programming of LEDs as [SonicPi](https://sonic-pi.net/) did for music.
+The idea is to introduce easy LED programming concepts as simply as [SonicPi](https://sonic-pi.net/) did for music.
 The library was developed in collaboration with my son and hopefully we can push it to become better over time.
 For my son the goal will be to connect the LEDs to some music and to animate the LEDs depending on the beat.

 Quite a lot of inspiration came from the [FastLED project](http://fastled.io/) and quite a few of their functions got reimplemented in Elixir.
-Therefore you might want to look at that liberary.
-It is probably also the library that is more appropriate if you need performance.
+Therefore you might want to look at that library.
+It is probably also the most appropriate library if you need performance.

 ## Installation